-In addition to the Internet enabling many new ways to communicate, it also supports AgeTech systems.
-These systems require a computer to process the sensor data and communicate the knowledge.
-The idea of cloud computing is based on a model of sharing the computing resources.
-Instead of every home having a dedicated AgeTech computer with its cost, a few computers on the Internet are shared by many hundreds even thousands of homes.
+The Internet has introduced many new modes of communication and within these we find a way to support and enhance AgeTech.
+Each AgeTech system requires a computer to process complex sensor data into useful, understandable information.
+The notion of cloud computing is based on a model of sharing computing resources across the Internet.
+Instead of each home having a dedicated AgeTech computer, along with its associated costs, a few computers on the Internet can be shared across many hundreds or even thousands of homes.

-Figure 3 - Longitudinal data possible from supportive smart home system
+Figure 3 - Longitudinal data possible from Supportive Smart Home system